Google Groups: Request a Group

 - Request group by using the Personal Group Form.

 After you have received confirmation that your group has been created, you can manage your group.
-To access your groups, go to groups.umn.edu or go to your University Gmail account and click on the Apps Launcher, then select Groups.
+To access your groups, go to groups.umn.edu or go to your University Gmail account, click on the Apps Launcher, then select Groups.